bens4lsu/theskinny-publish/Content/blog2/charmed.md

 <img src="/img/greenline.gif" class="greenline" alt="{{divider}}" />

-One time, I witnessed from a distance as she was riding her bike and got hit by a car, on her birthday.
+One time, I witnessed from a distance as my sister was riding her bike and got hit by a car, on her birthday.
 I went home and enjoyed another piece of birthday cake before going back to see the emergency vehicles lined up at the site of the accident.
 (In my defense, I honestly thought she had swerved to miss the car, mishandled the curb, and fell into a yard.)

 I've got nothing else to add to this story; it's just something I look back on from time to time, and my callous response makes me chuckle.